NimbleStorage/ansinimble/README.md

 nimble_folder_update_options_default:
   description: "Folder updated by Ansible"

-# These are the group facts gathered if no filters are applied
+# These are the group facts gathered if no filters are applied with nimble_group_facts
-nimble_group_facts:
+nimble_group_facts_default:
   access_control_records:
   arrays:
   folders: